anitaposch/anita-grav/user/pages/04.blog/articles-2020/7-bitcoin-learnings-from-zimbabwe-and-botswana/7-bitcoin learnings from zimbabwe and botswana.md

     default: '/bitcoin-zimbabwe-botswana'
 date: 2020-04-22 12:00
 dateformat: 'Y-m-d H:i'
-summary: Bitcoin Learnings from Zimbabwe and Botswana
+summary: Learn about the history of failed currencies in Zimbabwe and Bitcoin adoption in Botswana in this six-part podcast documentary from 2020.
 thumbnail: _7-learnings-bitcoin-zimbabwe.png
 template: article
 ---